spidermunkey/FrontEndMasters/README.md

-# A repository for small projects completed while working through Front-End Masters Courses
+# A repository for tutorials